sinanalabbasi/car-service-center-appointment-management/README.md

 # To build the project select maven tab then run then command
 mvn clean install

-# To run the project select play tab in the top right of IntelliJ IDEA and select
+# To run the project select play tab in the top right of IntelliJ IDEA and while selecting
 main application class